Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - The Goldhoof Clan now starts with the Odin/Hroptatyr major deity in the A Home in the Fields of Sand scenario, so that its starting Witness can actually cast a spell.
+- Added dialogue between two dwarven workers for the The First Dwarves scenario in which they discuss stone furniture.

 * Units
 - Cavalry units now have a 5% charge bonus to damage.
 This means that the damage they deal is increased by 5% for each step the unit took before attacking (the step count is capped at 10).
 To compensate, cavalry units' damage stat has been reduced.